gaultier/blog/making_my_debug_build_run_100_times_faster.md

 ### Explanation

+- SHA1 works in 3 stages:
+  + State initialization with `SHA1_Init`: the state is 5 `uint32_t` which are set to magic values defined by the standard.
+  + Processing with `SHA1_Update`: processing works on 64 bytes chunks.
+The result of the processing of a chunk is that the state is updated to new values.
+For a given chunk, SHA1 does 80 rounds of computation.
+Incoming data is buffered into the current chunk until it reaches 64 bytes, and that's when the real computation kicks in with `SHA1_Transform`.
+This API allows for reading and hashing data in a streaming fashion.
-- SHA1 works on 64 bytes chunk (and the last chunk is padded if it is too short).
+  + Padding and finalization with `SHA1_Final`: the last chunk is padded to 64 bytes if it is too short, processed, and the digest (the final 20 bytes we are after) is extracted from the state.
-- This SIMD-less SHA1 implementation operates on one `uint32_t` at a time.
+- For a given 64 bytes chunk, this SIMD-less SHA1 computation operates on one `uint32_t` at a time.
+That's because 64 bytes is also 512 bits, which is also 16 `uint32_t`.
+The SHA1 algorithm and some implementations support architectures where 1 byte is *not* 8 bits.
+But knowing that 1 byte *is indeed* 8 bits on our architecture unlocks a ton of performance as we'll see.
 - SHA1 expects data in big-endian but nearly all CPU nowadays are little-endian so we need to swap the bytes when loading the input data to do SHA1 computations, and back when storing the intermediate results (the SHA1 state).
 It is done here with lots of clever bit tricks, one `uint32_t` at a time.
 - The main loop operating on the 64 bytes chunk is unrolled, which avoids having conditionals in the middle of the loop, which might tank performance due to mispredicted branches.
 The algorithm lends itself to that really well:
   ```